S-mander/lab4-git-branching/README.md

 - `villain-path`: Added more to the villian story, the player loses and gets their stuff taken
 - Made README.md change for villian path on the hero branch on accident

+-I realized I spelled villain wrong initially, it was causing errors on codegrade

 ## Final Checklist

 - [ ] At least 3 branches (`main`, `hero-path`, `villain-path`)